 While Bogota is a big city and has a reputation which makes people believe it’s extremely dangerous, in actual fact it is safer than a large number of other cities around the world including many US cities such as Baltimore, Detroit and Mexico City.
 While caution is advised when travelling around Bogota, this is same caution that should be present in London or New York.
 As long as individuals don’t attraction attention to themselves or do anything illegal there is no reason for them to have a problem.

 Colombia is a great place to live and travel around.
 The country has seen a dramatic increase in tourism in the last five years with many people arriving in the country to discover the mega diverse locations and environments.
 When teaching English in Bogota, Colombia a large number of travel destinations can be reached easily by either bus, car or aeroplane.
 Bogota is situated close to a large number of great weekend destinations in every direction including colonial towns, warm climate locations, adventure activity destinations, chilled out mountain villas, and desert plains.
+Read more interesting experiences in the this articles 3 stories about what living in Colombia is like .

 Written by: Anny Wooldridge